multicom-toolbox/DNSS2/README.md

 **(F) Test**
-* There are three ways to indicate the protein to predict:
+* There are two ways to indicate the protein to predict:

 (1) Predict from protein file:
 ```